 NHSE and GPC England will carry out work around terms and conditions for the employment of general practice staff and the gender pay gap.
 This is to develop and inform guidelines on good practice.

-There is further clarity around the core digital offer which practices will be expected to offer.
+There is further clarity around the core digital offer which practices will be expected to put in place.
 Most practices will already be offering these services.

 Practices operating total triage/triage first do not need to offer 25% online booking requirement.